mcjauregui72/CNN_MedImageClassification/README.md

 ### Model Composite Score

-The Composite Score for a model is a weighted combination of its Balance Score and Average Accuracy Score.
+A model's Composite Score is a weighted combination of its Balance and Average Accuracy Scores: Composite Score = w1 × Balance Score + w2 × Average Accuracy, where w1 and w2 are weights assigend to the component scores, respectively.
 Because it measures consistency and absolute accuracy, its regarded as an indication of a model's overall performance.
-Balance Score

-=
-𝑤
-1
-×
-Balance Score
-+
-𝑤
-2
-×
-Average Accuracy
-Composite Score = w1 × Balance Score + w2 × Average Accuracy
-Where w1 and 𝑤2 are weights assigned to balance score and average accuracy, respectively.
-Purpose:
-Provides a single metric that balances the importance of model stability (balance) and overall performance (accuracy).
+Composite Score is a single metric that considers both the importance of model stability (balance) and the importance of overall performance (accuracy).
-These metrics, used together, provide a comprehensive evaluation of a model’s performance, ensuring it is accurate, consistent, and well-suited for generalization.